-Volunteers are the lifeblood of grassroots football, putting in countless hours of their time so others can enjoy playing football.
-The game needs more helpers, but it also needs to retain and recognise those already involved.
+Volunteers are the lifeblood of grassroots football, putting in countless hours of their time so others can enjoy playing the game.
+Football needs more helpers, but it also needs to retain and recognise those already involved.
 Through this monthly Twitter competition, #CelebrateEssex aims to do just that, promoting ten different roles throughout the year.

 November is the month of the ‘Footie Dad’ category.
 A Footie Dad could be due a special mention for the support they offer their son or daughter before, during or after a game.
-They could help to make sure their ‘star player’ gets to training safely, enjoys participating in matches and is encouraged to do their best, providing encouragement afterwards… win, lose or draw.
+They could help to make sure they get to training safely, enjoy participating in matches and are encouraged to do their best, providing positive support afterwards… win, lose or draw.

-The category has been scheduled to coincide with International Men’s Day, and future months will feature: December: Football Family, January: Media Manager, February: Coach (Youth and Adult), March: Footie Mum, April: Treasurer, May: Secretary, June: Chairperson.
+The category has been specifically chosen to take place in November to coincide with International Men’s Day on Thursday 19th November.
+Future months will feature these categories: December: Football Family, January: Media Manager, February: Coach (Youth and Adult), March: Footie Mum, April: Treasurer, May: Secretary, June: Chairperson.

 Stage One: Make Your Nomination on Twitter